mattermost/docs/source/manage/statistics.rst

 .. include:: ../_static/badges/ent-selfhosted-only.rst
   :start-after: :nosearch:

 Yes.
-In Mattermost Enterprise, you can enable Team Admins to see their team's statistics by modifying available System Admin roles.
-Learn more about System Admin roles, including how to manage privileges and assign roles, in the :doc:`Additional System Admin Roles </onboard/system-admin-roles>` documentation.
+In Mattermost Enterprise, you can enable Team Admins to see their team's statistics by modifying available delegated granular administration system roles.
+See the :doc:`delegated granular administration </onboard/delegated-granular-administration>` documentation to learn more about these admin roles, including how to manage privileges and assign roles.

 To enable Team Admins to access their team's statistics: